 Wildlife rehabilitators help concerned people decide whether an animal truly needs help.
 Young birds and mammals should be returned to their families if at all possible; even well trained rehabilitators cannot replace biological parents.
 Rehabilitators provide instructions on how to reunite wildlife families, keeping the safety of the animals and the rescuers in mind, and they can suggest humane, long-term solutions.

 We go to diverse habitats, from arid scrub forests to western ghats to mountain forests (Himalayan foothills) of Northeast India.
 We stay in camps and huts with the native folks.
 We eat local food.
 We explore the habitats looking for herps mostly, but we often come across other taxa.
 We try to experience nature in its purest form.
 We work in non-protected areas within biodiversity hotspots, where native people and wildlife share the habitats.
 It is critical to establish a sustainable coexistence model that can help the both people and wildlife.
-We document all the species found in expeditions, we take biological notes and photographs.
-These documentations contribute to science that can help with conservation of species and their habitats.
-Such reports also help establish the ecological importance of the area.

 We are a bunch of committed biologists, ecologists and wildlife enthusiasts who have come together to use our skills for the betterment of nature and help in conservation of the wildlife we love so much.

 Sometimes however, we just like to explore the world, and try to understand where we fit in.

 We want acceptance and implementation of environmental co-existence by all of us.
 We work on a variety of environmental issues by understanding them through research activities, applying appropriate and sustainable mitigation measures, and by engaging all stake-holders, especially the local communities.
 All in all, we encourage people to live a pro-environment lifestyle.